 Diving and Snorkeling in Crete

-Crete is considered to have among the best snorkeling and diving in Greece, thanks to its sandy bays and rocky coves, suited for all levels.
+Crete is considered to have among the best snorkelling and diving in Greece, thanks to its sandy bays and rocky coves, suited for all levels.
 There are dozens of sites to choose from, with spectacular caves, reefs, wrecks, and even sunken ancient cities!

 If you want to snorkel or dive without being surrounded by many people, you should head to Crete’s southern coast.
 Pro divers cannot miss the Elephant’s Cave on the northwest coast, near Chania.
-The partially filled underwater cave houses red and white stalagmites and stalactites that you will love admiring.

 The best place on Crete to admire marine sea life by snorkeling and diving is the north coast, especially the area around Skinaria.